olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 Meanwhile, Apple makes some of the best selfie phone cameras in the world.

+{% include image.html
+name="remote-2015-logitech-c920.jpg"
+alt="Screen capture of the output of a Logitech C920 webcam shot with ambient lighting behind my monitor." caption="Cropped Logitech C920 output lit with an Ikea lamp & soft white LED back in 2015."
+%}

-I started out with a relatively cheap webcam: the Logitech C920.
-It's a workhorse.
-It was released in 2012 and its resolution is only 720p.
-Yet for nearly a decade this webcam made sense considering how little bandwidth you could dedicate to display a face on the Internet.
-In the late 2010s, more webcams manufacturers introduced full HD or 1080p resolution, and later 4K (1920 by 2180 pixels).
-It was and still is a fairly unnecessary output for a face on a screen.
-But just as photography cameras were taken over by the megapixel wars so too did the webcam industry only focus on raw output size, rather than output quality, especially in low light.
+I started out with a cheap and reliable webcam: the Logitech C920.
+It's from 2012 and outputs only 720p but for nearly a decade this webcam was basically the best out there.
+Especially given limitations in bandwidth.
+Later on in the 2010s, webcams manufacturers introduced full HD or 1080p resolution, and eventually 4K.
+It's still arguably too much for just showing a small face on a screen.
+As photo cameras became all about more megapixels, so did webcams.
+Focusing on raw output size over output quality, especially in low light.

-Compared to the camera sensors that are now commpon on mobile phones, webcams are terrible.
-My friend Justin Searls found a way to use his iPhone as a webcam.
-This seems obvious.
-It’s far more practical than the solution I arrived at before the pandemic: using a Sony A6000 mirrorless camera with an expensive 50mm lens and an Elgato Cam Link 4K acquisition card so I can use a sensor and lens combo no webcam maker can compete with.

-This setup is never the one I recommend to fellow remoters, especially folks that aren’t deeply familiar with photography of videography.
-It’s cumbersome, complex, and requires constant fidgeting.
-Keeping the camera on, making sure the color temperature is fixed, the aperture wide enough to prevent frequent automatic focus hunting, and the battery replaced with a dummy powe adapter to prevent runtime issues.
+Compared to camera sensors now commpon in mobile phones, webcams are a decade behind.
+My friend Justin Searls found a way to use an old iPhone as a webcam and I completely get it.
+It’s far more practical than the solution I arrived at just before the pandemic: using a Sony A6000 mirrorless camera with an expensive 50mm lens and an Elgato Cam Link 4K acquisition card so I can use a sensor and lens combo no webcam maker can compete with.
+The strange video you see at the top of this post was filmed with this setup.
+One that I actively recommended against to any fellow remoter.
+Particularly folks who aren't into photography or videography.
+It’s cumbersome, complex, and requires constant fidgeting to keep the camera on, obtain a consistent color temperature, or prevent automatic focus hunting due to shallow depth of field.
+Plus you often have to replace the camera's battery with an adapter so you don't run out of juice in the middle of a meeting.

 Two long years into this pandemic, the only company that seems to have grasped the importance of a quality sensor and lens combo is Elgato, with their (mic-less) Facecam.
+But its output is too wide by default and according to [Elgato's own GM it's best to tweak exposure manually (at least for now)][21].
 Logitech has been on top of the webcam business for years, and their best offering is the Logitech Brio.
 A decent camera sensor attached to a overly wide lens better suited for YouTubers than remote workers whose face should be the sole focus, not their fancy backdrops.
 You *can* force the 4K Logitech Brio to crop most of the background it defaults to showing so you can display what truly matters — your face — but it takes some futzing with settings which should be unnecessary.

+<iframe width="675" height="381" src="https://www.youtube-nocookie.com/embed/uzXcK0hHvUM?controls=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Here's a list of gear I recently recommended as an alternative to my own unwieldy custom setup.
 The minimum budget is more than double the